...

 Admission Requirements

-Registration for GCSE school education often closes a year before the start of classes, in the autumn months.
-Internal entrance tests and exams are held from October to January, while potential boarding school students are invited for interviews at the same time.
+Registration for GCSE education often closes a year before classes begin, in the autumn months.
+Internal entrance tests and exams are held from October to January, with potential boarding school students invited for interviews during the same period.
 Admission results are announced in February or March.
-Applications to some schools with high ratings need to be submitted two or three years before the start of a student's education, sometimes even earlier.
+Applications to some highly rated schools need to be submitted two or three years before the start of a student’s education, sometimes even earlier.

-A foreign student is enrolled in the school only after passing an exam / confirming their academic performance in the year of admission.
-Entrance exams are conducted either by the boarding school itself or by a special organization — the Independent Schools Examinations Board.
-The requirements for entrance exam results for foreigners are often lower than for local students: for example, the science exam may be waived for foreign students and a simplified version of the English language exam is used, with English being credited as an additional language.
+A foreign student is enrolled only after passing an exam or confirming their academic performance in the year of admission.
+Entrance exams are conducted either by the boarding school itself or by a special organisation – the Independent Schools Examinations Board.
+Requirements for international students are often lower than for local students: for example, the science exam may be waived, a simplified English language exam may be used, and English may be credited as an additional language.

 There are three essential components for admission to a GCSE boarding school for a foreign student: